 In her viral TED Talk, which I recommend you watch, Dr. Amy Cuddy described her own feelings of being an imposter.
 She had planned to drop that section of her talk as “too personal” and later was surprised to find an outpouring of people who resonated with her story.

-Cuddy’s research led her to conclude that adopting body language may physically transform us, through the release of confidence-boosting hormones.
+Cuddy’s research led her to conclude that adopting body language may physically transform us by releasing confidence-boosting hormones.
 You don’t have to fake it till you make it.
 You can fake it until you become it.

 As you continue to take on new challenges, it’s only natural to feel some sense of inadequacy.
 That’s how you know you’re growing because personal growth happens outside of our comfort zones.
 And that’s okay.